lucasdillmann/nginx-ignition/README.md

 - Server and virtual hosts access and error logs with automatic log rotation
 - Multiple users with role-based access control (RBAC)
 - Native integration with TrueNAS Scale, allowing to easily configure to proxy to an app hosted in your NAS
+- Native integration with Docker for easy pick of a container as the proxy target

 ## Getting started